josephmbustamante/phaser3-typescript-starter-kit/README.md

 I also post devlogs for the games I'm making.
 I usually post multiple videos a week.

 [You can find my channel here.](https://www.youtube.com/channel/UCLzFt-NdfCm8WFKTyqD0yJw)

+## Support my Work

+If you've found this starter kit helpful and want to support my work and tutorials, [please consider buying me a coffee.](https://www.buymeacoffee.com/jmbiv)

 ## Further Reading

 The [official Phaser documentation](https://phaser.io/learn) has lots of great tutorials, and the [Phaser Labs page](https://labs.phaser.io/) is full of great examples of using any aspect of Phaser.